 Left of the Dial Fridays, 7pm-11pm

 The Breaks Saturdays 10pm-1am

 Spare the Rock, Spoil the Child, Sundays 6pm-7pm

 The difference between AAC and MP3 streams is the method used to encode them, called the codec.
 The modern codec is AAC.
 It’s more efficient and to many people just sounds better even though it doesn’t use the same amount of bandwidth.
 The AAC codec is mobile-friendly and works for most devices.

 HLS: Some browsers and players, like VLC and QuickTime, will natively play an HLS stream. iTunes will not play it, but you can use this HLS stream URL in some apps as well.
 Our HLS stream is the highest quality stream we provide.

 Thanks for listening to KUTX on whichever digital platform you prefer.
-And thank you for making this change the old school way.
 Feel free to send along your suggestions or questions as well.